OWASP/owasp-mastg/.github/ISSUE_TEMPLATE/bug-report---error-in-app.md

 ---
-name: Bug report / error in MSTG report
+name: Bug report / error in MSTG crackmes / challenges
 about: Create a report to help us improve the crackmes and other challenges

 ---